Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 ^^^^^^^^^

 .. warning::
-    A SubstraFL algorithm is not the same as a Substra :ref:`concept_algorithm`!
+    A SubstraFL algorithm is not the same as a Substra :ref:`concept_function`!

 A SubstraFL algorithm contains the local training and predict code along with all associated hyper parameters (batch size, loss, optimizer, etc).